No items found.

 3. Set up proper firewalls

-A firewall is essentially a filter that prevents outside users from accessing your devices through unsecure networks and websites.
+A firewall is essentially a filter that prevents outside users from accessing your devices through un-secure networks and websites.

 4. Use antivirus software